-Speed rules when it comes to webpage design.
-In fact, the probability of a customer abandoning your page increases 90 percent when page load time goes from one second to five seconds, according to Google research.
+Speed rules when it comes to web page design.
+In fact, the probability of a customer abandoning your page increases 90% when page load time goes from one second to five seconds, according to Google research.

 He recommends WebPageTest, which provides insight into a wide variety of metrics and can be originated from a number of locations around the world using different phones and computers.

-“Audit your pages against an average phone, like a Nexus 5 over a 3G connection, to get a true feel for performance issues,” he says.
+“Audit your pages against an average phone to get a true feel for performance issues,” he says.

-Another key way to optimize site speed is by compressing overly large media files.
+Another key way to optimise site speed is by compressing overly large media files.
 Smaller-sized imagery can make a big difference in page speed.